AElfProject/AElf/docs/crosschain/setup.md

 The last log from this script will print the chain ID of he newly created side-chain.

+Create the script file, copy the following content and run it:
+**sideChainProposal.js**:
 ```javascript
 const AElf = require('aelf-sdk');
 const Wallet = AElf.wallet;